usnistgov/test_code_eval/README.md

 ## Environment Variables and Configuration

 The majority of configurations will be provided in a `.ini` file.
-The typical default file, `config.ini` is provided as an example. `config_ci.ini` is a special configuration file used for Continuous Integration (CI) purposes.
+The typical default file, `config.ini` is provided as an example.

 Additionally, this program uses one environment variables for convenience: